-Donald Trump has it all.
+Donald J. Trump has it all.
 Money, power, respect, and an Eastern European bride.
-But all his success didn?t come for nothing.
+But all his success didn't come for nothing.
 First, he inherited millions of dollars from his rich father, then he grabbed New York City by the balls.
-Now you can learn the art of negotiation, real estate, and high-quality brass in this illuminating made-for-TV special feature, Funny Or Die Presents Donald Trump?s The Art Of The Deal: The Movie.
+Now you can learn the art of negotiation, real estate, and high-quality brass in this illuminating made-for-TV special feature, Funny Or Die Presents Donald Trump's The Art Of The Deal: The Movie.
+Written by

 At the end of the movie the following credit appears:

 Some of the characters appearing in this fake TV Movie may be based on real people, but we took huge liberties and basically made a bunch of stuff up for laughs.
 With the exception of Alf.
 He is not real.
 He is a puppet, and Melmac is not a real planet.
 And if Melmac was real, it doesn't exist anymore because it exploded.
 Anyway, even if Alf really lived, he probably wouldn't have been Donald Trump's best man as the filmmakers don't think they would have been that close.
 May be would have been an user at the wedding or the DJ at the reception?
 Doesn't matter.
 See more »

 The concept of this movie is actually really fascinating to me.
 Personally, I really dislike Donald Trump, and a good satire of him would work extremely well!
 Also, it's interesting how this movie is a) an adaptation of his book "The Art of the Deal" b)is shot as mockumentary, and has a cool visual style, and c) Johnny Depp is playing Donald Trump!